Skip to main content

 All 1–24 2,000

-What happens if I reach the daily T-Mobile quota for my brand?
+What if I reach the TPD limit set by T-Mobile for my brand?

-Traffic toward AT&T, Verizon, and other operators is not affected by the T-Mobile quota.
+Note that Your messages directed to AT&T, Verizon, and other carriers remain unaffected by the T-Mobile quota.

-Plivo recommends opting for vetting during the brand registration process to unlock higher throughputs.
-If, even after your business is vetted, your allocated throughput (TPM) isn’t high enough, you can appeal your vetting score by working with our support team.
-If your appeal is rejected and your daily messaging volume toward T-Mobile is higher than the TPD you’ve been allocated, you can request T-Mobile conduct a Special Business Review (SBR) to gain access to higher daily volumes.
+Plivo recommends undergoing vetting during the brand registration process to unlock higher throughputs.
+If, even after your business has been vetted, the allocated throughput (TPM) remains insufficient, you can appeal your vetting score by collaborating with our support team.
+Should your appeal be rejected and your daily messaging volume toward T-Mobile exceeds the allocated TPD (throughput per day), you have the option to request a Special Business Review (SBR) from T-Mobile.
+The purpose of the SBR is to grant access to higher daily volumes.

-If your campaign requires linking more than 49 numbers, T-Mobile requires you to submit a Number Pool Request (NPR).
+Additionally, if your campaign necessitates linking more than 49 phone numbers, T-Mobile mandates that you submit a Number Pool Request (NPR).

-T-Mobile charges a fee for each SBR or NPR.
-Plivo passes on carrier fees to its customers without any markup.
-Before submitting an SBR or NPR request, you must have a brand and campaign registered with TCR.
+T-Mobile imposes a fee for each SBR or NPR.
+Plivo transparently passes on carrier fees to its customers without any additional markup.
+Before submitting an SBR or NPR request, ensure that your brand and campaign are registered with TCR (T-Mobile Compliance Registry).

-To submit an SBR or NPR, please contact your customer success manager or our support team.
+To initiate an SBR or NPR, please reach out to your customer success manager or our support team.

 • Message Expiry